garden-io/garden/docs/basics/ephemeral-clusters.md

 The ingress URLs are not publicly accessible and require authentication via GitHub.
 To preview an ingress URL, you must authenticate with GitHub and authorize the "Garden Ephemeral Environment Previews" app.

+> [!NOTE]
-Note: Ingress URLs can only be previewed by the user who was logged in to Garden Cloud when a deployment was done using the ephemeral-kubernetes provider.
+> Ingress URLs can only be previewed by the user who was logged in to Garden Cloud when a deployment was done using the ephemeral-kubernetes provider.

-### Referring to the dynamic hostname in your Garden configs
+## Referring to the dynamic hostname in your Garden configs

 If you want to refer to the hostname that is assigned dynamically when the cluster is created, you can refer to that using the output `${providers.ephemeral-kubernetes.outputs.default-hostname}`.
 This can be useful if, for example, you want to expose an ingress on a subdomain of the default hostname. e.g. You want to expose api on api.<default-hostname>.